GeoTransolver: Learning Physics on Irregular Domains Using Multi-scale Geometry Aware Physics Attention Transformer: Model configuration and training details

 Geometry generation uses a deformation-cage approach implemented in ANSA (BETA-CAE Systems).
 Cage vertex motions are structured to emulate vehicle design parameters familiar to stylists and defined with guidance from Honda; the parameters are non-orthogonal (multiple parameters may affect shared control points).
 Configuration options—such as body style (Estate vs. Fastback) and underbody detail (smooth vs. detailed)—are treated as non-parametric toggles.
 Regions that should not vary across designs (e.g., wheels, tires, suspension) are excluded from morphing to preserve consistency.
 Specific parameter values are selected via Latin hypercube sampling.
 The initial dataset varies geometry while keeping boundary conditions fixed.
 The deformation space uses a morphing‑cage workflow to apply stylist relevant surface translations relative to the baseline model, with ranges specified as target displacements in millimeters that guide, but do not strictly enforce, the final geometry.

 The geometric parameters are varied as follows.
 Because the morphing cage couples nearby regions, these bounds serve as design targets for the cage control points rather than exact, per‑point displacement limits on the surface.
-Additional details maybe found in the dataset provided by Luminary et al \cite{luminaryshiftsuv}.
+Additional details may be found in the dataset provided by Luminary et al.~\cite{luminaryshiftsuv}.

 \begin{itemize} \item Front end changes include hood height ($-$50 to $+$50 mm), front (FR) overhang ($-$150 to $+$150 mm), windshield angle implemented via forward/backward shifts ($-$150 to $+$100 mm), and planview adjustments near the front ($-$75 to $+$75 mm), \item Global and chassis‑related shifts cover overall vehicle height ($-$150 to $+$150 mm) and ride height ($-$30 to $+$30 mm), \item Rear end modifications include backlight angle via surface translation ($-$100 to $+$200 mm), rear (RR) overhang ($-$150 to $+$100 mm), and tapering at both the windshield and rear ($-$100 to $+$100 mm and $-$90 to $+$70 mm, respectively). \end{itemize}